We are regularly asked ‘what are the key do’s and don’ts of a call centre agent?’ and a major ‘do’ is making agents aware of what NEVER to say.

 Sometimes you hit a total stalemate with a customer and it seems inevitable that they’ll soon be asking for someone more senior.
 It’s tempting to save everyone’s time and offer to pass them straight up the chain of command, but you shouldn’t.
 For three reasons:

-If they ask to speak to a manager, then of course you should oblige.
+If the customer asks to speak to a manager, then of course you should oblige.
 But in a well-run call centre, your answer and your supervisor’s answer should be exactly the same.

 Say instead: “What would you suggest for us to solve this problem for you?”